Psystec/Once-Human-Midi-Maestro/README.md

 - **Game Stutter Compensation:** Adds a delay when Shift and Ctrl keys are pressed to smooth out gameplay stutters.
 - **Tempo Adjustment:** Control the tempo of the song being played to match your pace.
 - **Loop Playback:** Repeat songs effortlessly with the built-in loop feature.
+- **Export MIDI:** Exports a MIDI file to a human readable text file.
+- **Visual Piano:** A piano so you can view all the notes presses on the application.
 - **Debug Log Screen:** Monitor all the notes being played in real-time for troubleshooting and performance tuning.

 ## Getting Started